Justintlai/slate/source/index.html.md

 # Introduction

-Welcome to the JWL API!
-You can use our API to access JWL API endpoints, which can get information on various products in our database.
+Welcome to the Minto API!
+You can use our API to access Minto API endpoints, which can get information on various products in our database.

 We have language bindings in JavaScript only!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.